 The student ID is the student's official school identification.
 It must be presentable at all times and is to be shown for identification upon request of any school official.
 Lending of this card to anyone or failing to present it when requested by a school official is a violation of policy and subjects the holder to disciplinary actions.
-This ID must be presented when receiving a yearbook, voting in school elections, selling books in the bookstore, checking out library books, entering athletic events and activities, eating in the cafeteria or grill, entering the Warrior Wellness Center, and conducting all business office transactions.
+This ID must be presented when receiving a yearbook,' checking out library books, entering athletic events and activities, eating in the cafeteria or grill, entering the Warrior Wellness Center, and conducting all business office transactions.
 This ID becomes void upon termination of enrollment.